TeoZosa/jupyterhub-fastbook/README.md

 helm repo add jupyterhub https://jupyterhub.github.io/helm-chart/ helm repo update

-# Generate the JupyterHub Helm chart configuration file;
-# uses the secret token you generated in step 1
-make config.yaml

 # Deploy the JupyterHub service mesh onto your Kubernetes cluster
+# using the secret token you generated in step 1 and
-# Specifying the Docker image tag you want to use,
+# specifying the Docker image tag you want to use,
 # i.e., `TAG=latest` or, even better, a specific tag such as `TAG=v20201007-7890c25`
 make deploy TAG=${YOUR_DESIRED_TAG}
 ```